 Learn MoreShow less

 Charlie Health works with several large insurance plans, including United Healthcare, Cigna, Blue Cross Blue Shield, Medicaid, and more.
 During the signup process, your intake specialist will run your insurance for you and help you every step of the way.
 Charlie Health encourages everyone who needs this level of intensive care to reach out to them, even if they are uninsured.
-They will work diligently to find solutions to cost barriers that may exist for teens, young adults, and their families.
+They will work diligently to find solutions to cost barriers that may exist for teens, adults, and families.

 Price: Provider-Based